-Hitachi Power Tools will be known as Metabo HPT from starting October 17th, 2018 as the company transitions away from the rest of the Hitachi group.
+Hitachi Power Tools changed its name to Metabo HPT (the name change began on October 17th, 2018).
+This formally transitioned the company away from the rest of the Hitachi group.
 Back in 2017, Hitachi bought out Metabo to bring the German manufacturer on board.
 Shortly after, investment firm KKR purchased the power tool division of Hitachi.
 Later in 2022, Metabo HPT and Metabo merged to form a single power tool company.

 While rebranding is always news, it usually doesn’t come with such a big break from the original brand name.
 For Hitachi, moving to Metabo HPT is significant across their entire tool line, but possibly none more than pneumatic nailers.
 The nailer line is so popular that Hitachi enjoys nearly 80% of the market share in some areas.
 Pros that are used to the Hitachi name and the apprentices they’re training might have a moment’s hesitation when they see a different name on the package.